-“It looks as if we’re moving against the momentum of the debris, not toward the black hole,” said Anderson peering through a porthole.
+“It looks as if we’re moving against the momentum of the debris, not toward the black hole,” said Anderson peering at his monitor.
 “That’s not possible.”

 “Maybe another black hole has moved into the neighborhood,” offered Jimmy Cain, a helmsman who wasn’t on duty but had decided to meet the end among his friends.
 He was so young, just out of the Academy, he made Mundy feel like an old man.
 He was an odd match as Anderson’s counterpart at the helm.
-At five feet six he was the shortest height a cadet could be.
+At five feet six he was the shortest height the Academy would accept.

 “No, we’d have noticed it before now,” said Jordan.